-August 20: Deadline to submit your independent project (Project Guidelines) on Canvas and upload your shareable component to this folder.
-Details on the Canvas assignment page under Week 10.
+August 20: Deadline to submit your independent project (Project Guidelines) on Canvas and upload your shareable component to THIS FOLDER (11:59 p.m.
+ET).

-September 10: Fall Showcase
+September 10: Fall Showcase (in person)

-Overview: The Fall Showcase is the culminating event for the Experiential Ethics course.
+Overview: Fall Showcase is the culminating event for the Experiential Ethics course.
 It gives you all an opportunity to present the projects you've been working on all summer long to members of the broader MIT ethics of technology community.
-More details about Fall Showcase and how to prepare for it can be found on the assignment page on Canvas and in the Project Guidelines.
+More details about Fall Showcase and how to prepare for it can be found in the Project Guidelines.